 Listing details Description Requirements 6.
 Help URL You need to provide an URL for a distinct help page where prospects can find different types of online product help.
 The help page needs to include online documentation that can be used as help.
-Formatting It is a requirement that the help page is written in English.
+Required It is a requirement that the help page is written in English.
 It is a requirement that all docs at the help page are written in English and are formatted as PDF-files.
 There needs to be a clear distinction between the support and the help site.
 We require two separate pages (i.e. the link to the support and the help page cannot be the same).
-Structure Required Provide an URL for a distinct help page, where prospects can find different types of online product help.
+Provide an URL for a distinct help page, where prospects can find different types of online product help.
 The help page needs to include online documentation that can be used as help.
-Types of online help that you can include on your help page are: 7.
-Supported countries/regions Choose which countries your offer supports.
-Use the dropdown box to choose which countries your offer supports.
+Types of online help that you can include on your help page are: Example of a help site that is set up according to our best practices: Open Door Technology's help page 7.
+Supported Choose which countries your offer supports.
+Recommended countries/regions Use the dropdown box to choose which countries your offer supports.
 Example: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Iceland, Italy, Mexico, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, United Kingdom and United States.
-Recommended 8.
-Supported languages Choose which languages your offer supports.
+8. Supported languages Choose which languages your offer supports.
 Check the box with all the languages that your app supports.
 Note, it is mandatory for your offer to support English.
 Example: English Recommended 9.
 App version Enter the latest version number of your offer Example: 2.0.22794.0 Recommended